 Specify this option to view the remote replication option of each CU.
-This option is valid when the -opt type to option is specified.
+This option is valid when the -opt\type tc option is specified.

 [-cu <cu#>]

 Specify this option to view the remote replication option of a specific CU number.